 Root’s done everything at Stumptown from drawing the ads, to delivery and production, to being a barista and managing the cafes.
 “I managed terribly at all locations,” he laughs.
 “Thank God they’ve really been kind to me.
 I’ve done lots of stupid burnout moves–like quitting because I thought I was going to move to Nashville and be a garbageman and raise our kids in the South–but they keep taking me back.”

-The opening reception is on Sunday, December 2 at the Division cafe from 5-7 p.m. with music by MSG (aka Tim Wenzel, a fellow favorite Stumptown lifer), and runs through the end of the month.
+The opening reception to his latest show “Sober Enemies, Drunk Friends” is on Sunday, December 2 at the Division cafe from 5-7 p.m. with music by MSG (aka Tim Wenzel, a fellow favorite Stumptown lifer), and runs through the end of the month.